seaflow-uw/seaflow-website/content/authors/kelsy/_index.md

   url: "https://www.washington.edu"

 # Short bio (displayed in user profile at end of posts)
-bio: I operate our BD Influx Cell Sorter to generate and analyze flow cytometry data of phytoplankton and bacterial communities from the field and lab.
+bio: I operate a BD Influx Cell Sorter and SeaFlow to generate and analyze flow cytometry data of phytoplankton and bacterial communities in the field and lab.

 interests:
-- Flow cytometry
+- Flow Cytometry
 - Bacteria
 - Phytoplankton
+- Field Research

 education:
   courses:
-  - course: BSc in Biological Sciences, Magna Cum Laude
+  - course: BSc in Oceanography, Magna Cum Laude
     institution: University of Washington, Seattle WA
     year: 2019